echowei/DeepTraffic/README.md

-# CNN model for network traffic classification
+# Deep Learning model for network traffic classification

 For more information please read our papers.<br>